YanPedro00/Agent-Platform/README.md

 1. **Upload YAML Specification**:
    - Go to Actions → YAML Upload
-   - Upload your OpenAPI/YAML file
+   - Upload your OpenAPI/YAML file (try `rootly.yaml` included in the repo)
    - Add API key if required

 2. **Test the Action**: